One of the most common questions that I hear from parents is, “What can I do at home to help my child read?”

 As a teacher, I am encouraged when parents recognise the importance of literacy and their own role in supporting their children’s learning.
-I hope that parents are able to relax when they realise that teaching is not required in a learning environment prepared to foster independent learning.
-I further caution parents to carefully avoid pressuring children to perform in literacy or any endeavor in life.
+I hope that parents can relax when they realise that teaching is not required in a learning environment prepared to foster independent learning.
+I further caution parents to carefully avoid pressuring children to perform in literacy or any endeavour in life.

 The quickest way to destroy your child’s enjoyment and future desire to choose something is to demand, bribe, or wheedle your child to do the activity.
 Provide opportunities to practise literacy skills at home and treat these opportunities as you would any other game or song you play with your child.
 Since you probably wouldn’t require your child to sing twinkle-twinkle-little-star every day, don’t require them to play sound games or write every day.